 • Versatile: Swap out the veggies, herbs, aromatics, and even cooking method and still enjoy the best vegetable soup of your life.

 • Clean out the fridge: Have carrots starting to look a little limp, a forgotten about bell pepper in the crisper drawer, or ‘almost’ wilting spinach?
-Chuck them in.
+Chuck them in this healthy vegetable soup recipe!

 • Low calorie: Did I mention that it has under 200 calories per serving, too?!
 Enjoy a few bowls, guilt free!

 • A one pot meal: Fuss free and less clean up.
-What’s not to love about this comfort food?!
+What’s not to love?

 Potatoes, corn, zucchini, bell peppers, carrots, onions, seasonings, canned diced tomatoes and fresh dill.

-• Canned tomatoes: Low sodium diced tomatoes or fire roasted tomatoes for extra flavor.
+• Canned tomatoes (low sodium, fire roasted for extra flavor)

 How to Make Vegetable Soup

-Here is step-by-step guide how to make vegetable soup from scratch.
-This vegetarian soup is great for meal prep and batch cooking!
+This soup is great for meal prep and batch cooking!
 It will be a year round staple in your kitchen.

 Sautéing onion and spices in pot on stovetop.

-Then, add the smoked paprika, oregano, garlic powder, bay leaves, salt and pepper.
+Then, add the smoked paprika, oregano, garlic powder, salt, pepper, and bay leaves.
 Mix and then cook for a further minute, stirring frequently.

 Crumbled bouillon cube in hand pot with vegetables on the stove.